clarkfitzg/phd_research/milestones/proposals.md

 ### Prerequisites

-Jan Vitek's group has done quite a bit of work in this area, and I may be able to borrow all or part of their corpus.
+Jan Vitek's group has done quite a bit of work in this area, and hopefully I can build on this.

 The data structure for parallelism would be very useful, because it more systematically describes the structure in the code